 The Galaxy S22 Ultra is the complete successor to the Note 20 Ultra in every way except the name.
-The expansive 6.8-inch LTPO AMOLED display offers a high WQHD+ resolution and an adaptive refresh rate of up to 120Hz.
+The expansive and biggest screen smartphone of 2023 with a 6.8-inch LTPO AMOLED display offers a high WQHD+ resolution and an adaptive refresh rate of up to 120Hz.
 Google’s long-term software support further the Pixel rounds off an impressive list of experts.

-The design is distinctly different from the rest of the Galaxy S22 family and features an integrated S Pen stylus that extends the capabilities that outperform most competitors, especially in terms of productivity.
+The design is distinctly different from the rest of the Galaxy S22 family.
+It features an integrated S Pen stylus that extends the capabilities that outperform most competitors, especially productivity.

-Despite the familiar-looking camera hardware, Samsung’s upgrade makes it one of the best systems on any phone right now.
-The 108-megapixel main shooter is backed by an ultra-wide and two telephoto lenses at different zoom levels, and zoom performance has been improved especially from the previous model.
+Despite the familiar-looking camera hardware, Samsung’s upgrade makes it one of the best systems on any phone.
+The 108-megapixel primary shooter is backed by an ultra-wide and two telephoto lenses at different zoom levels, and zoom performance has been improved, especially from the previous model.